bjaggi/disaster-recovery-playground/README.md

         3. When disaster happens we will change the `k8s-resources/proxy/kafka-proxy-configmap.yaml` with the values of DC2 Cluster

         4. `Reloader` will trigger a `rolling update` on any deployment annotated to listen changes of this CM.

+// TODO: this is fine only if data produced to DC2 doesnt need to be copied back to DC2?  can you make a note of this ?
+// TODO: I will share a couple more options that i shared with a customer.
+We can add to a blog.

         5. As failback procedure we just need to restore the connection data on `k8s-resources/proxy/kafka-proxy-configmap.yaml` to the DC 1 values and after a `rolling update` clients will be again connecting to the original cluster.